 Use the online Prior Authorization Code Lookup for Medicaid or Medicare D-SNP and search by codes.
 Updated regularly, this document lists codes and prior authorization requirements for medical procedures and services.
 The contents of this list are subject to change in accordance with plan policies and procedures and the Provider Manual.

 CoverMyMeds helps patients get the medication they need to live healthy lives by streamlining the prior authorization (PA) process for providers and pharmacists.
-Start today by creating a free account, or logging in to your existing account at CoverMyMeds.com.
+Start today by creating a free account, or logging in to your existing account.

 Highmark Health Options and Highmark Health Options Duals requires prior authorization from HealthHelp for the following services:

-To help streamline how you manage these requests for your Highmark Health Options Duals (HMO-SNP) and Highmark Health Options* patients, HealthHelp is implementing Single Sign-On (SSO) capability within NaviNet on January 1.
+To help streamline how you manage these requests for your Highmark Health Options Duals (HMO-SNP) and Highmark Health Options* patients, HealthHelp is implementing single sign on (SSO) capability within NaviNet on Jan.
+1.

 If you are an existing NaviNet user, you will need to: